caltechlibrary/cait/NOTES.md

-# General development notes
+# General deployment notes

 ## Running things in a production setting

 For illustration purposes the deployment directory and site URL, and release version are

-* /Sites/archives.example.edu
++ /Sites/archives.example.edu
 + http://archives.example.edu
 + v0.0.8